 “This Blended Home of Mine – Empowering Moms – Parenting, Life, Money Matters, and Career.”

 Below that (under the larger text) you will a little bit more in terms of detail.

 So it goes on to say: “Empowering moms through personal development and simplified living | Parenting, Life, Career, and Money Matters.”

 This actually helps Pinterest (and Google when you’re Googling) know who I am and what I’m about.

 That means when Pinterest is making recommendations on who to follow (as per Grow Your Pinterest Followers #3- Pin Throughout the Day above), it knows who I should be promoted or recommended to.

 Grow Your Pinterest Followers #8- Make Your Pins Searchable and Optimized for Indexing

-It’s really important to know firstly the important criteria that meets the Pinterest search engine to index your pin and display it in search results.
+It’s really important to know first the important criteria that meet the Pinterest search engine to index your pin and display it in search results.